How to Guarantee an Effortless Registration Experience

 If you know the names and emails of those who only partially completed the form, don't hesitate to send them a reminder.
 You could ask them if they have any questions or need help with the form, and that you would be happy to assist.

-To make this possible, before accessing the registration form, you could ask the future attendees to confirm their names and emails.
+To make this possible, you could ask future attendees to confirm their names and email addresses before accessing the registration form.
 This will give you the necessary information to follow up in case someone didn’t complete the procedure.

 Tip 5.
 Facilitate any registrations that were interrupted

 If people decide to register halfway and finish later, can they save their registration progress?
-Imagine someone starts to fill out part of a long, complex registration form (which, by the way, is not recommended), but because of time constraints, needs to finish it up later.
+Imagine someone starts filling out part of a long, complex registration form (which, by the way, is not recommended) but, because of time constraints, needs to finish it later.

-But when that person opens the form again, none of the previous information saved, and now he or she must start over.
+But when that person opens the form again, none of the previous information is saved, and they must start over.
 Only people who are very excited to attend your event will push aside their frustration and restart the process.

 Tip 6.
 Add the prefill option